raulperula/raulperula.github.io/_posts/2016-01-20-CV-RaulPerula.md

    pdf: ""

  - title: "A Review on How to Easily Program Robots at High School"
-   authors: Verónica González, Félix R. Cañadillas, Raúl Pérula-Martínez, Miguel A. Salichs, Carlos Balaguer
+   authors: Verónica González, Félix R. Cañadillas, Raúl Pérula-Martínez, Miguel A. Salichs, and Carlos Balaguer
    year: 2016
    venue: RoboCity16.
 Robots for Citizens
    where: Madrid, Spain, May 26-27, 2016